DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 }
 ```

-If you want to create a new Datastore object the process is a bit more complected as you need to use the *constructor* of the datastore type.
+If you want to create new Datastore objects the process is a bit more complected as you need to use a *constructor* of the Datastore type.

-#### Creating new Datastore objects
+#### Creating new Datastore Objects
-When <a href="https://github.com/rapid7/metasploit-framework/wiki/How-to-use-datastore-options/1ec0c3c29961af66ff2dc3421e7e749a06a07ee4#:~:text=Core%20option-,types,-All%20core%20datastore">creating new datastore objects</a> you will have something like **Opt\<Type\>.new(...)** in the *register_options* function.
+When <a href="https://docs.metasploit.com/docs/development/developing-modules/module-metadata/how-to-use-datastore-options.html#core-option-types">creating new datastore objects</a> you will have something like **Opt\<Type\>.new(...)** in the *register_options* function.

 The constructor will have the following structure and arguments.
 ```ruby